-- Only the driver's door unlocks. - The hazard warning lights flash once if all doors are completely closed with the ignition key in any position except the ON position. - The interior lights illuminate for 30 seconds when the interior light switch is in the normal operation position.
+- Only the driver's door unlocks. - The hazard indicator flashes once if all doors are completely closed with the ignition key in any position except the ON position. - The interior light turns on and the light timer activates for 30 seconds when the switch is in the center O position with the ignition key in any position except the ON position.

-Push the button on the keyfob again within 5 seconds.
+Push the 1 button on the keyfob again within 5 seconds.

-All doors unlock.

-The hazard warning lights flash once if all doors are completely closed.
+- All doors unlock. - The hazard indicator flashes once if all doors are completely closed.